K1koli/K1koli.github.io/_pages/about.md

 - Data synthesis and evaluation for LLM training in scarce-data scenarios
 - LLM-based agents, especially tool use (Function Calling) and multi-turn reasoning
 - Self-evolution and continual learning for intelligent agents
-- AI for Science — applying LLMs and agent systems to scientific discovery